biostar-dev/g-sdk/docs/_apis/api.md

 ### XXX_Multi Command

 One of the design goals of G-SDK is to manage hundreds of devices easily.
 The more devices, the more cumbersome for developers to do same operations repetitively on multiple devices.
 To alleviate this overload, G-SDK provides XXX_Multi commands.
 For example, with [User.EnrollMulti]({{ '/api/user/' | relative_url }}#enrollmulti), you can enroll users to multiple devices with only one function call.
-All these operation will be executed in parallel by the gateway.
+All these operations will be executed in parallel by the gateway.

 For these commands, if the operation fails on any of the target devices, the following __deviceErrors__ will be returned.